ionic-team/capacitor/site/docs-md/guides/deep-linking.md

 ---
-title: Universal and App Links
+title: Deep Linking
 description: Implement deep linking functionality in an iOS and Android app
-url: /docs/guides/universal-and-app-links
+url: /docs/guides/deep-linking
 contributors:
   - dotnetkow
 ---

-# Universal and App Links
+# Deep Linking with Universal and App Links

 **Platforms**: Web, iOS, Android

 Universal links (iOS) and App Links (Android) offer the ability to take users directly to specific content within a native app (common known as deep linking).

 When users tap or click on a deep link, the mobile operating system sends the user directly into your app without routing through the device's web browser or website first.
 If the app isn't installed, then the user is directed to the website.
+If the user navigates directly to the website, they remain on the website.
+This makes deep links an excellent feature for cross-platform apps built for the web, iOS, and Android.

 Benefits:
 - Secure: Universal/App Links use HTTPS URLs that link to a website domain that you own, ensuring that no other app can use your links.